If You’re Not Angry About Chikesia Clemons, You’re Not Paying Attention

 Just like Chikesia and Canita were trying to, I’ve enjoyed many a late night at the Waffle House near my childhood home, just a few miles from Ferguson, MO.
 Heading to the Waffle House after a long night is practically a tradition in the South and Midwest.
 Black women I know would drive miles to taste the famous diner’s breakfast meals after a long night of dancing.
 Waffle House is a gathering place for many people of color, who long for a taste of southern home cooking in the hustle and bustle of life.

-But between Chikesia Clemons and the killing of four young people of color at another Waffle House in Nashville by a white domestic terrorist named Travis Reinking on the very same day, Waffle House no longer seems to be a place where Black bodies will be safe or our dollar will be respected.
+But between Chikesia and the killing of four young people of color at another Waffle House in Nashville by a white domestic terrorist named Travis Reinking on the very same day, Waffle House no longer seems to be a place where Black bodies will be safe or our dollar will be respected.
 The restaurant chain owes a great deal of its popularity to Black patrons — we have woven Waffle House into our culture, making the famous golden sign more than just a place for a meal.
 But no more: I’ll cook my own midnight eggs from now on.

 Blackness in America is routinely degraded in one of three ways: it is weaponized and viewed as a threat, it is caricatured and seen as an obstacle, or it is infantilized and tossed around.
 Last week, Rashon Nelson and Donte Robinson were arrested for waiting in a Philadelphia Starbucks.
 Yesterday, just hours after Chikesia’s story exploded on social media, a golf club called the police on four experienced Black women golfers because two white men complained that they were golfing too slowly.
 The mere presence of Blackness is treated as criminal.
 And what are we guilty of?
 Making whiteness uncomfortable.
 And this discomfort can mean our our death.
 Dontre Hamilton, Saheed Vassell, and 12-year-old Tamir Rice are all dead because someone called the police on a “suspicious” Black person.
 And despite the “angry Black woman” accusations that have come about Chikesia’s behavior at the Waffle House, cursing in a restaurant does not deserve a beating, any more than carrying a toy gun bears a death sentence.